-The new CX50 is live!
-The prestigious list, curated by Zone in association with Cognizant Digital Experience and Marketing Week, celebrates the 50 people leading the customer experience agenda in the UK.
-Read on for a profile of five inductees, and download the full list at the bottom…
+We’re celebrating the fifth anniversary of our CX50!
+In collaboration with Cognizant Digital Experience and Marketing Week, this prestigious list honours the 50 leading lights transforming the customer experience market in the UK.
+Read on for a brief profile of five winners, and download the full report at the bottom.